 In today’s post we’ll present key provisions of the Personal Information Protection and Electronic Documents Act (PIPEDA) and changes proposed in the draft of the new Consumer Privacy Protection Act (CPPA).
 We’ll also show you the ways the laws can impact your digital strategy, including how you collect analytics data.

-The Personal Information Protection and Electronic Documents Act (PIPEDA) is the Canadian federal privacy law that regulates how the private sector collects, uses and discloses the personal information of their clients.
-It also deals with the security of storing and processing that personal data.
+PIPEDA is the Canadian federal privacy law that regulates how the private sector collects, uses and discloses the personal information of its clients.

 Although many sources suggest otherwise, the Canadian act covers businesses operating outside Canada.
-While the text itself is silent about international reach, the Federal Court of Canada has ruled that PIPEDA should apply if there’s “a real and substantial connection between the foreign organization and Canada and a physical presence is not required”.
+While the text itself is silent about international reach, the Federal Court of Canada has ruled that PIPEDA should apply if there is “a real and substantial connection between the foreign organization and Canada and a physical presence is not required”.

 This means that if your business offers products or services to Canadian residents, it’s subject to the act.

 There’s no threshold when it comes to size or number of employees.
 The law applies to sole proprietors and large enterprises alike.
 The same rules go for foreign organizations dealing with the data of Canadian residents.

 - Those operating entirely in Alberta, British Columbia or Quebec – provinces where local laws similar to PIPEDA are already in effect